-We will also give students the option to transfer their 2021 tuition to another program or they can opt to roll over their tuition to summer 2022.
-By selecting the roll over option, students will lock in this year's prices, get a guaranteed spot in any of our 2022 programs, skip the application, and be eligible for our alumni discounts.
+We will also give students the option to transfer their 2023 tuition to another program or they can opt to roll over their tuition to summer 2024.

 If Summer Discovery needs to end a session early for any reason, students will be entitled to a partial refund less expenses and non-refundable fees (such as the application fee and any optional insurance) based on when the program cancels.
 Refunds will be determined at the time of cancellation.

-If the program is not completely canceled due to COVID, any student that contracts COVID and needs to leave the program will not be entitled to a refund.
+If the program is not completely canceled due to COVID, any student that contracts COVID or needs to leave the program to quarantine will not be entitled to a refund.

 If a student is unable to attend a program due to sickness, illness, or quarantine requirements, the student’s options will depend on whether optional tuition and travel protection insurance was purchased.

 If insurance was purchased, the student may submit a claim for reimbursement

 If insurance was not purchased, no refunds are available.